Find the best autism diet specifically for your child, used as an effective treatment for autism, including the anti-candida diet.

 • Daily multivitamins without artificial colors or flavors

-I use the Standard Process tuna oil chewables for my son, which also contains DHA.
-A child may either chew them, squirt them into the mouth, or put them in applesauce.
-So, if an individual or child with autism is not getting the necessary nutrients the body desires, it seems only logical that other problems may develop.
+I use the Barlean organic oils Omega Swirl (Mango peach flavor) for my kids, which also contains DHA and other vitamins.
+We call it his milkshake and he loves it.
+So, if an individual on a specific autism diet plan is not getting the necessary nutrients the body desires, it seems only logical that other problems may develop.
 It also gives children a better immune system and helps to emphasize the importance of nutrition.

-To determine which autism diet may be best for your child, you may want to consult with an integrative physician that specializes in the treatment of autism.
-You may find a physician near you at www.autismwebsite.com.
+To determine which may be best for your child, you may want to consult with an integrative physician that specializes in the treatment of children with autistic disorder.